KyouyamaKazusa0805/Sudoku/README.md

 > I'm sorry that I haven't created wiki in English, because it's too complex to me.
 I have been working for English for many years, but it's so hard to me for some description (especially expression of some detail) to translate into English still.
 >
-> In addition, you can also use JetBrains Rider as your IDE.
+> You can also use JetBrains Rider as your IDE.
 Use whatever you want to use, even Notepad :D
 >
 > In addition, the framework and IDE version may update in the future; in other words, they aren't changeless.
 The information is **for reference only**.